Key Takeaways

 Does insurance follow the car or the driver in Colorado?

 In most cases, insurance follows the car in Colorado.
 That means the vehicle owner’s policy is usually primary if a permitted driver causes a crash in that car.
-The driver’s own insurance may act as secondary or excess coverage if the owner’s limits are not enough, but the details depend on the policies and the facts of the crash.
+The driver’s own insurance may act as secondary or excess coverage if the owner’s limits aren’t enough, but the details depend on the policies and the facts of the crash.

 If my friend crashes my car in Colorado, whose insurance pays first?